 The way you communicate with your employees has a direct correlation to your business’s success.
 Organizations with effective change and communication programs are 3.5 times more likely to outperform their peers.
 According to McKinsey, productivity can increase by up to 25% in organizations where employees are connected.

 As an employer, strive to create an environment of open communication and transparency.
 Employees appreciate being kept in the loop about important updates and changes, especially when much about the workplace is so uncertain.
 Practice regular updates and feedback sessions with your team, engaging with them on a personal level as well as on a corporate one.
+Use remote tools to your advantage and create a stream of consistent communication with your team, no matter where they're based.
 Your team should know that you are available to listen to their concerns and will communicate with them openly wherever possible.

 Whether it’s to address an issue with their work or praise them for a job well done, it’s vital that your organization practices active and regular feedback for your employees.
 According to Officevibe, “four out of 10 workers are actively disengaged when they get little or no feedback”, with 43% of highly engaged employees receiving feedback at least once a week.
 Liaise with your team leads and ensure that a feedback policy is put in place for your organization.
 Celebrate your employees’ wins, both big and small, and advocate for them when their work is not up to par — ensure that they feel supported and work with them, not against them, to find a solution.